 Due to its numerous functions, the Seiko Flightmaster is the right one for you if you love tinkering with your watch’s features.
 Indeed, you may not use the slide rule bezel so much in your daily life.
 However, fiddling with it can be a lot of fun and can be fulfilling for watch enthusiasts.

-It is also for people who are eyeing for an affordable alternative to a Breitling Navitimer due to their similar looks.
+It is also for people who are eyeing an affordable alternative to a Breitling Navitimer due to their similar looks.

 It should be obvious by now that the Seiko Flightmaster offers an incredible value for your money.
-The Japanese watchmaker never fails to amaze its fans with their watchmaking prowess.
+The Japanese watchmaker never fails to amaze its fans with its watchmaking prowess.
 With the Flightmaster, they have proven yet again that a sub-$500 watch can be on par with luxury watches.

 Interested in more history about pilot watches?
 Check out our primer on Flieger watches!